cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 ## Real world implementation

-`--require-handler` is most valuable in system management contexts where signals are traditionally used for control, such as:
+`pkill -H` is most valuable in system management contexts where signals are traditionally used for control, such as:

 1. **Log rotation scripts**: When telling a service to reopen its logs
 2. **Configuration management**: When asking a service to reload its config